Undergraduate Academic Programs / Departments / Courses

 Cross-listed with Diversity and Social Justice Studies 4720.

-PREREQUISITES: When taken as a Psychology credit, Psychology 1010-1020, and 2780-2790 or 2510, at least one course from Psychology 3330 or Psychology 3910, or permission of the instructor.
+PREREQUISITES: When taken as a Psychology credit, Psychology 1010 and 1020; and Psychology 2780 and 2790 OR Psychology 2700 and 2730 and 2750 OR Psychology 2510; and Psychology 3330 OR Psychology 3910; or permission of the instructor.
 When taken as a Diversity and Social Justice Studies credit, minimum of 3rd year standing and at least 3 DSJS courses.

 Three hours a week